LukasHromadnik/FEL-UI-SZZ/PUI/03-relaxation.md

 and
 $$\Delta_0(s, o) = \sum_{f \in \pre(o)} \Delta_0(s, f), \quad \forall o \in \mathcal{O}.$$

-$h_\mathrm{add}$ is safe and goal-aware.
-Unlike $h_\mathrm{max}$ is very informative in many planning domains.
+\h{add} is safe and goal-aware.
+Unlike \h{max} is very informative in many planning domains.
 The price for this is that it's not admissible (and hence also not consistent), so it's not suitable for optimal planning.
-In fact, it almost always overestimates the $h^+$ value because it does not take positive interactions into account.
+In fact, it almost always overestimates the $\h{+}$ value because it does not take positive interactions into account.

 ### \h{FF}